ultraq/thymeleaf-joda-dialect/README.md

 A dialect for Thymeleaf that adds Joda utility methods to Thymeleaf templates.

- - Current version: 1.0.2
+ - Current version: 2.0.0-SNAPSHOT
  - Released: 20 April 2015

 Installation
 ------------

-Minimum of Java 7 required.
+Minimum of Java 7 and Thymeleaf 3.0 required.
+If you're looking for a version of this dialect for Thymeleaf 2.1, use the 1.0 releases instead.

 ### Standalone distribution
 Copy the JAR from [the latest release bundle](https://github.com/ultraq/thymeleaf-joda-dialect/releases),